Taxation and Basic Income

 Basic Income advocates often recommend that those who receive a Basic Income are taxed at a rate that is proportional to their income.
 This is known as a proportional tax.

-There are three types of tax, regressive, proportional, and progressive (see above).
+There are three types of tax, regressive, proportional, and progressive (see Taxation Basics).

 A proportional tax rather than a progressive tax is used with a Basic Income because a proportional tax reduces the total cost of providing a Basic Income and provides better targeting of a Basic Income to those on low incomes.